 Their battle is part of the ideological war for the heart and soul of the Republican Party.
 The outcome of this war will affect your future.
 Tammi is correct.
 I will tell you why.

 First, you must understand the four faces in the Republican Party.

-Keith represents the Very Conservative Evangelicals (VCEs).
-They are 20 percent of the Republican Party.
+The Very Conservative Evangelicals (VCEs) are 20 percent of the Republican Party.
 Ten percent of all voters.
 They dominate and are Montana’s Tea Party.
 VCEs are the only face that does not regularly support the Republican nominee.

 US Senator Tester, Governor Bullock, and other Democrats owe their elections to VCEs who voted Libertarian rather than Republican.
 It does not matter to VCEs that their Libertarian votes empowered Tester to push Obamacare, Planned Parenthood, and the Iran deal on America.

-True to form, as Fisher claimed and Regier did not deny, VCEs Regier and Matt Rosendale did not support Ryan Zinke for Congress after Republican voters nominated him.
+VCEs did not support Ryan Zinke for Congress after Republican voters nominated him.

-Tammi represents the three Republican faces that make up the 80 percent.
+The other three Republican faces make up the 80 percent.
 They regularly support the Republican nominees.
 They elected Ryan Zinke to Congress.